system76/docs/content/desktop-environment.md

 You can install an alternative desktop environment using the instructions below.

-**NOTE:** be careful when installing other desktop environments, as they may affect the default GNOME desktop (both Ubuntu and Pop).
+> **Warning:** Installing other desktop environments may affect the visual style and functionality of the default GNOME desktop (on both Ubuntu and Pop!_OS).

 If you run into trouble while using an alternative desktop environment, you may wish to revert to the default environment.
 To ensure the default GNOME desktop environment is installed in Pop!\_OS, install the `pop-desktop` package: